gasgit-cs/pforcs-problem-sheet/README.md

 We need some details to calculate:)

-Emter your height cms: 180
+Enter your height cms: 180
 Height: 1.8
 Enter your weight kg: 60
 Weight: 60.0